imgix/imgix-java/README.md

 ```

-For HTTPS support, simply use the setter `setUseHttps` on the builder
+HTTPS support is available by default.
+However, if you need HTTP support, call setUseHttps on the builder:

 ```java
 import com.imgix.URLBuilder;